Large Scale Structures in COSMOS2020: Evolution of Star Formation Activity in Different Environments at 0.4 < z < 4: Density Field Estimation

 To reconstruct the density field at different redshifts we have two options to deal with the uncertainties of photo-$z$s.
 One is to adopt wide enough, overlapping redshift slices to consider the contribution of galaxies that have large uncertainties on their photo-$z$ and those that are close to the boundaries of each slice.
 In this approach, the width of slices is chosen based on the redshift uncertainties.
 For instance, the median of the photo-$z$ uncertainties can be considered as the width of the redshift slices \citep{darvish2015, Scoville2013}.

-An alternative approach, which we used in this work, is to assign a weight to each galaxy at all redshift slices to incorporate their contribution at all redshift slices according to their photo-$z$ PDF \citep{chartab2020}.
+An alternative approach, which is used in this work, is to assign a weight to each galaxy at each redshift slice to incorporate their contribution at all redshifts according to their photo-$z$ PDF \citep{chartab2020}.
 In this approach, we no longer need to have overlapping slices.
 We divide our redshift range into slices with a constant comoving width.
-For that, we need to define a physically reasonable length scale as the width of redshift slices.
+For that, we need to choose a physically reasonable length scale as the comoving width of redshift slices.
 This comoving length should be larger than the typical size of structures of our interest (e.g. galaxy clusters), account for the uncertainties in photo-$z$ measurements, and the uncertainty in the redshift direction caused by the peculiar velocity of galaxies in the line of sight, known as redshift space distortion (RSD).
-Due to RSD, an internal velocity dispersion of $\Delta v$ for a galaxy cluster at redshift z can be translated to a comoving distortion of value $\Delta \chi$ in the line of sight:
+Due to RSD, an internal velocity dispersion of $\Delta v$ for a galaxy cluster at redshift z can be translated to a comoving distortion of value $\Delta \chi$ along the line of sight: